mvrdevelopment/spec/mvr-spec.md

 This message is used to inform other MVR-xchange clients of impending network configuration changes.
 This message is sent to all nodes in the network.

-This message type is meant for two use cases:
+This message type is meantfor two use cases:
-- Change the Service URL (WebSocket Mode) or the Service Name (TCP Mode) of a network
+- Change the Service URL (WebSocket Mode) or the ServiceName (TCP Mode) of a network
 - Switch the Mode of a network

 This requires that only either `ServiceName` or `SerivceURL` are set.
 Setting both will return OK: false.

-### Change Service URL / Name
+### Change Service URL/Name

 This requires, that the current Network mode and the supplied message data are matching:
-- If in WebSocket Mode, the **ServiceURL** must be set
+- If in WebSocket Mode, the **ServiceURL** shall be set
-- If in TCP Mode, the **ServiceName** must be set
+- If in TCP Mode, the **ServiceName** shall be set

 When the receiving nodes are in TCP Mode: